 Anything that throws off your bite pattern can potentially be the source of your jaw pain.
 Missing teeth are especially common to cause jaw pain because your surrounding teeth are put under additional pressure in performing daily tasks.

 The harder your mouth muscles have to work to chew or speak on a daily basis, the more likely you are to hold tension in your jawbone.
 To treat missing teeth, we offer dental implants and dental bridges.

 I have a history of grinding my teeth.
 Would this be the cause of my TMJ disorder?

 Teeth grinding is a common source of many patients’ TMJ disorders.
 The additional strain caused by the unconscious teeth grinding can make you wake up with a sore jaw before you’ve even started your day.
-To help treat teeth grinding, Dr. Linton and Dr. Davis can provide a custom mouthguard that you will wear at night.
+To help treat teeth grinding, our dentists can provide a custom mouthguard that you will wear at night.

 This mouthguard protects your teeth while you sleep while also holding your jaw in a healthier resting position so that when you wake up, there will not be this added tension in your jawbone.

 What can I do at home to treat my TMJ symptoms?